220620-java/p2-terminus-backend/README.md

 ![ERD](https://i.ibb.co/cNPFWBQ/ERD.png)

 ## Beanstalk CodePipline
-Project deployed through an AWS CodPipeline, and onto the [Amazon Elastic Beanstalk](http://p2terminusoms-env.eba-fcyktpid.us-east-1.elasticbeanstalk.com/).
+The Terminus Store backend was developed using the Java Spring Framework and is deployed through an AWS CodPipeline and where the project code is scanned validated by Sonar Cloud.
+The project is then compiled by AWS CodeBuild and then is deployed onto the [Amazon Elastic Beanstalk](http://p2terminusoms-env.eba-fcyktpid.us-east-1.elasticbeanstalk.com/).

+## S3 CodePipeline
+The front end of the project was deployed on an AWS S3 Bucket while also utilizing the AWS CodePipeline for automatic deployment.

 # Team Terminus
 * [Devin Abreu](https://github.com/devinabreu10)